OCREconomicsExam Board Revision

 Exam Questions

-Describe and explain the concept of externalities in the context of market failure.
+Describe and explain the concept of market failure and its implications for economic welfare.
 [6 marks]

 6 marks